Site: Port Colborne - Charlotte St

 |Description (Service)||Provides financial assistance and a range of employment supports and activities, in partnership with community agencies, to enable participants and their families to achieve independence through sustainable employment.

 Community Services also provides assistance to members of the community who are not recipients of Ontario Works benefits provided they meet certain eligibility criteria.
-These benefits include Emergency and discretionary benefits and may be accessed by the working poor, Ontario Disability Support Program (ODSP) recipients and homeless individuals.
+These benefits include Emergency and discretionary benefits (i.e. basic needs and shelter) and may be accessed by the working poor, Ontario Disability Support Program (ODSP) recipients and homeless individuals.
+Emergency Assistance

 Financial assistance may be available for individuals looking after a child where the individual needing assistance is not the child's birth or adoptive parent.
 For further information and eligibility requirements visit the following link: Temporary Care Assistance for Children